-The Label may appear on the wholesale and retail packaging for the product, provided that the product meets the requirements in this specification and in the Licence Conditions.
+The Label may appear on the wholesale and retail packaging for the product, provided that the product meets the requirements in this specification and Licence conditions.

-Wherever it appears, the Label must be accompanied by the words 'Paper products' and by the Licence Number e.g. 'Licence No 1234'.
+Wherever it appears, the Label must be accompanied by the Licence Number e.g. 'licence No.1234'.
+It is optional to include the spec name.

-The Label must be reproduced in accordance with the ECNZ programme's keyline art for reproduction of the Label and the Licence Conditions.
+The Label must be reproduced in accordance with:

+- The Licence Conditions; and - The Eco Choice Aotearoa programme's brand kit which includes examples of keyline art for reproduction of the label.